-Cross-border tax evasion should be prevented with the help of the new global standard for the automatic exchange of information (AEOI).
-A new statutory basis had to be created in Switzerland in order to enable information to be exchanged automatically.
-The legal foundations for introducing the automatic exchange of information were adopted by Parliament in the 2015 winter session.
-They entered into force on 1 January 2017.
-Switzerland will exchange account data with the EU from 2018.
+Tax transparency should be improved and cross-border tax evasion thus prevented with the help of the global standard for the automatic exchange of financial account information (AEOI).
+The necessary legal foundations had to be created in Switzerland in order to enable the AEOI to be implemented.
+These entered into force on 1 January 2017.
+Switzerland exchanged account data with the first partner states for the first time in autumn 2018.

 Combating tax evasion

-In the wake of the financial and debt crisis, combating tax evasion worldwide has become an important issue which is broadly pursued by the global community.
-In July 2014, the OECD Council adopted the new global standard for the international automatic exchange of information in tax matters.
-During the plenary meeting of the Global Forum in October 2014, almost 100 countries committed themselves to introducing this new global standard.
-Approximately 50 states have announced that they will start to exchange in 2017 and the remainder will follow in 2018.
+As a result of the financial and debt crisis, combating tax evasion worldwide has become a priority issue which is broadly pursued by the global community.
+In July 2014, the OECD Council adopted the global standard for the international automatic exchange of information in tax matters.
+During the plenary meeting of the Global Forum in October 2014, almost 100 countries committed themselves to introducing this global standard.
+49 states and territories exchanged account information for the first time in September 2017.
+51 other states and territories, including Switzerland, followed in autumn 2018.
 Domestic bank client confidentiality in Switzerland is not affected by the AEOI.

 The global standard

 Switzerland actively participated in the preparation of the global standard.
 It was important for the Federal Council that the standard satisfied exacting requirements in terms of compliance with data protection and the principle of speciality.
 Consequently, data may be used solely for tax purposes.
 The standard should also guarantee reciprocity and encompass robust regulations for identifying the beneficial owners of all types of legal entity, including trusts and domiciliary companies.